RavenCutie21/Voice-Changer-Settings/README.md

 [Voicemeeter](https://vb-audio.com/Cable/) - this virtual cable is the voicemeeter one, Input is called VB Cable Output, while output is reveresed.

+Mac user please get [Blackhole Virtual Audio Cable](https://existential.audio/blackhole/) your output in the voice changer will be called Blackhole 2ch (virtual)

 # What Version

 What do I download?
 Make sure to use HuggingFace and read the downloads, since it shows all 3 in one spot again, it appears in bottom left corner, with the full url of what you are about to click.